brverbru/Testdoc/README.md

 So you’ve gotten your insights ready and created a stunning dashboard?
 Great!
 Let’s share it!

 Sharing a dashboard is similar to sharing a dataset.
-You can share with other Cumul.io groups and users within your organisation, or you can share publicly.
+You can share with other Cumul.io groups and users within your organization, or you can share publicly.
 >![Share dashboard](http://i.imgur.com/gBftuVN.png?1)

-To share a dashboard with groups or users in your organisation, select a specific user and assign them the role you allow them to have.
+To share a dashboard with groups or users in your organization, select a specific user and assign them the role you allow them to have.
 There are several levels of access that users may have:
 + “Can view” means the user can view the dashboard but cannot edit or make a duplicate
 + “Can use” means the user can make a duplicate, but cannot edit the original dashboard
 + “Can Edit” means the user can view, use and edit the Dashboard